Ramanand Tiwary

 Ramanand Tiwary was an Indian politician and member of Lok Sabha.
 He was elected to the Lok Sabha in 1977 from Buxar as a Janata Party candidate.
 Earlier he served as Police minister and home minister of Bihar from 1967 to 1971.
-He was associated with socialist parties and was member of the Bihar Legislative Assembly from 1952 to 1972 from Sahpur Assembly seat.
+He was associated with socialist parties and was member of the Bihar Legislative Assembly from 1952 to 1972 from Shahpur Assembly seat.

 Early life and education

 Ramanand Tiwari was son of late Shri Nathum Tiwary and born at Ramdihana Village, Bhojpur District in 1909.
 He got education up to Primary standard.
 He got married with Smt.
 Sulakshana Devi in 1936.
 He was father of 3 sons and 1 daughter.
-Let.
-Krishnand Tiwary, Shivanand Tiwary, Umanand Tiwary and Gita Tiwary Shivanand Tiwary is RJD leader.
+Krishnand Tiwary, Shivanand Tiwary, Umanand Tiwary and Gita Tiwary.
+Shivanand Tiwari is RJD leader.
 He was a Political and social worker.

 Special Achievements

-His name was also in "Giniz book of world record" for creation of Bihar police and jail mess association.
+His name was also in "Guiness book of world record" for creation of Bihar police and jail mess association.